-- (d) Where the customer is a trust, the identification of BO shall include identification of the author of the trust, the trustee, the beneficiaries with 10 percent or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership. - "Certified Copy" Obtaining a certified copy by the Aavas shall mean comparing the copy of the proof of possession of Aadhaar number where offline verification cannot be carried out or officially valid document so produced by the customer with the original and recording the same on the copy by the authorised officer of the Aavas as per the provisions contained in the Act.
-Provided that in case of Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs), as defined in Foreign Exchange Management (Deposit) Regulations, 2016 {FEMA 5(R)}, alternatively, the original certified copy, certified by any one of the following, may be obtained: - (a) authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - (b) branches of overseas banks with whom Indian banks have relationships, - (c) Notary Public abroad, - (d) Court Magistrate, - (e) Judge, - (f) Indian Embassy/Consulate General in the country where the non-resident customer resides - "Customer" means a person who is engaged in a financial transaction or activity with the Aavas and includes a person on whose behalf the person who is engaged in the transaction or activity, is acting. - "Customer Due Diligence" ("CDD") means identifying and verifying the customer and the beneficial owner using reliable and independent sources of identification. - "Customer Identification" means undertaking the process of CDD. - "Designated Director" means as defined under rule 2(ba) of the PML Rules. the Managing Director or a wholetime Director designated by the Board of Directors of the Company to ensure overall compliance with the obligations prescribed by the PMLA and the PML Rules. - Digital KYC" means the capturing live photo of the customer and officially valid document or the proof of possession of Aadhaar, where offline verification cannot be carried out, along with the latitude and longitude of the location where such live photo is being taken by an authorised officer of the AAVAS as per the provisions contained in the Act. - "Digital Signature" shall have the same meaning as assigned to it in clause (p) of subsection (1) of section (2) of the Information Technology Act, 2000 (21 of 2000). - "Equivalent e-document" means an electronic equivalent of a document, issued by the issuing authority of such document with its valid digital signature including documents issued to the digital locker account of the customer as per rule 9 of the Information Technology (Preservation and Retention of Information by Intermediaries Providing Digital Locker Facilities) Rules, 2016. - "KYC identifiers" means unique number or code assigned to a customer by the Central KYC Records Registry Non-profit organisations" (NPO) means any entity or organisation that is registered as a trust or a society under the Societies Registration Act, 1860 or any similar State legislation or a company registered under Section 8 of the Companies Act, 2013. - "KYC Templates" means templates prepared to facilitate collating and reporting the KYC data to the CKYCR for individuals and legal entities.
+(d) Where the customer is a trust, the identification of BO shall include identification of the author of the trust, the trustee, the beneficiaries with 10 percent or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership.

+- "Certified Copy" Obtaining a certified copy by the RE shall mean comparing the copy of the proof of possession of Aadhaar number where offline verification cannot be carried out or officially valid document so produced by the customer with the original and recording the same on the copy by the authorised officer of the RE as per the provisions contained in the Act.
+Provided that in case of Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs), as defined in Foreign Exchange Management (Deposit) Regulations, 2016 {FEMA 5(R)}, alternatively, the original certified copy, certified by any one of the following, may be obtained: - authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - branches of overseas banks with whom Indian banks have relationships, - Notary Public abroad, - Court Magistrate, - Judge, - ➤ Indian Embassy/Consulate General in the country where the non-resident customer resides - "Designated Director" means a a person designated by the RE to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include the Managing Director or a whole-time Director, duly authorized by the Board of Directors Explanation For the purpose of this clause, the terms "Managing Director" and "Whole-time Director" shall have the meaning assigned to them in the Companies Act, 2013. - Digital KYC" means the capturing live photo of the customer and officially valid document or the proof of possession of Aadhaar, where offline verification cannot be carried out, along with the latitude and longitude of the location where such live photo is being taken by an authorised officer of the AAVAS as per the provisions contained in the Act. - "Digital Signature" shall have the same meaning as assigned to it in clause (p) of subsection (1) of section (2) of the Information Technology Act, 2000 (21 of 2000). - "Equivalent e-document" means an electronic equivalent of a document, issued by the issuing authority of such document with its valid digital signature including documents issued to the digital locker account of the customer as per rule 9 of the Information Technology (Preservation and Retention of Information by Intermediaries Providing Digital Locker Facilities) Rules, 2016. - "FATCA" means Foreign Account Tax Compliance Act of the United States of America (USA) which, inter alia, requires foreign financial institutions to report about financial accounts held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial ownership interest. - "KYC identifiers" means unique number or code assigned to a customer by the Central KYC Records RegistryNon-profit organisations" (NPO) means any entity or organisation that is registered as a trust or a society under the Societies Registration Act, 1860 or any similar State legislation or a company registered under Section 8 of the Companies Act, 2013. - "Officially Valid Document" (OVD) means the passport, the driving licence,9proof of possession of Aadhaar number, the Voter's Identity Card issued by the Election Commission of India, job card issued by NREGA duly signed by an officer of the State Government and letter issued by the